 The differently shaped stones are each designed for different purposes and specific contours of the face.
 The one that is most heart or V shaped fits really well into the jaw contour like so:

-The other two shapes, the puzzle piece and bear claw, are good for cheeks and broader strokes.
+The other shapes, like the puzzle piece and bear claw, are good for cheeks and broader strokes.
 Because facial Gua Sha is intended to be gentle and light, you really can’t go wrong with which shapes you use where as long as you follow the basic up-and-out stroke pattern.